AMD-melliott/rocm-docs-core/docs/user_guide/user_guide.md

 # User Guide

-This guide explains how to use ROCm Docs Core to create and maintain documentation for ROCm projects.
+ROCm Docs Core simplifies the process of creating and maintaining documentation for ROCm projects.
+This guide walks you through everything from initial setup to advanced features, helping you create professional-quality documentation that integrates seamlessly with the broader ROCm ecosystem.

+Whether you're starting a new documentation project or improving existing docs, you'll find comprehensive information about:
+- Setting up your documentation structure
+- Writing and organizing content
+- Integrating API documentation
+- Ensuring documentation quality
+- Customizing appearance
+- Troubleshooting common issues

 ## Getting Started

-- [Project Structure](project_structure.md): Learn about the required files and directory structure
+- [Project Structure](project_structure.md): Learn about the required files and directory structure for your documentation project
-- [Configuration](configuration.md): Configure your documentation site
+- [Configuration](configuration.md): Set up your documentation with proper settings and extensions
-- [Building Documentation](building.md): Build and preview your documentation locally
+- [Building Documentation](building.md): Instructions for building, testing, and deploying your documentation

 ## Basic Features